FLiER: Practical Topology Update Detection Using Sparse PMUs: Approximate Fingerprints

 \section{Approximate Fingerprints}

 To compute the exact fingerprint for a contingency, we require a nonlinear power flow solve.
-In a large network with many possible contingencies, this computation can become expensive.
+In a large network with many possible contingencies, this computation becomes expensive.
 We approximate the changing voltage in each contingency by linearizing the AC power flow equations about the pre-contingency state.
 As in methods based on the DC approximation, we use the structure of changes to the linearized system to compute voltage change fingerprints for each contingency with a few linear solves.
-Because we use information about the current system state, we observe better diagnostic accuracy with our AC linearization than with the DC approximation.
+By using information about the current state, we observe better diagnostic accuracy with our AC linearization than with the DC approximation.

 We consider three different types of contingencies: bus merging or bus splitting due to substation reconfiguration, and line failure.
 In each case, we assume the pre-contingency state is $x = (v, \lambda)$ satisfying~\eqref{eq:powerflow-tie}.
 We denote the post-contingency state by primed variables $x' = (v', \lambda')$; we assume in general that the power injections $s$ are the same before and after the contingency.
 The exact shift in state is $\Delta x' = x'-x$, and our approximate fingerprints are based from the approximation $\delta x' \approx \Delta x$ to the shift in state.
 The computation of $\delta x'$ for each contingency involves the pre-contingency Jacobian matrix